Healing, Mindfulness, and Compassion Retreat (CEUs Available)

 Program Learning Objectives

-- Demonstrate increased awareness of the impact of provider reflection and self-care on clinical practice
+- Discuss the impact of provider reflection and self-care on clinical practice

 Retreat begins with check-in from 3-4 pm on Friday and ends at 1:00 pm on Sunday.